Vision (Marvel Comics): Ultimate Marvel

 Several versions of Vision are published under the Ultimate Marvel imprint.

 In Ultimate Nightmare, the Ultimates and X-Men discover a damaged, sentient robot with feminine features.
 The robot claims the closest English translation of their name is "Vision" and warns of the space invader Gah Lak Tus.
-This Vision is featured in a self-titled limited series, involving a confrontation with the organization led by George Tarleton, A.I.M.
+This Vision is featured in a self-titled limited series, involving a confrontation with A.I.M.

 A second robot called "Vision II" is built along with Ultron by Hank Pym in an attempt to create super-soldiers that can be sold.
 They are later used to attack the Liberators.

 A third character debuts in Ultimate Comics: Ultimates.
-This version is revealed to be Robert Mitchell, a young African American prodigy who was arrested by S.H.I.E.L.D. after trying to build an antimatter generator.
-He was recruited and given superpowers by Nick Fury before being put in stasis alongside Tigra, Quake, Dane Whitman the Black Knight, and Wonder Man.
-As the Vision, he serves alongside the West Coast Ultimates.
+This version is Robert Mitchell, a young African American prodigy who was arrested by S.H.I.E.L.D. after trying to build an antimatter generator.
+Mitchell was recruited and given superpowers by Nick Fury, going on to join the West Coast Ultimates.

-The Last Avengers Story

-Set in an alternate future, the limited series The Last Avengers Story features a Vision who has two sons by the Scarlet Witch.
-These sons die in an accidental skirmish between the android and Quicksilver.
-Later, he joins the remaining Avengers in a battle to the death against Kang the Conqueror and Ultron.

-Marvel Zombies

-In the limited series Marvel Zombies vs. The Army of Darkness, Vision is seen as one of the Avengers that are being aggressive around Ash Williams.
-Also in the limited series Marvel Zombies 3, Vision has been partially dismantled and then used as a communication tool by the zombie Kingpin.
-The character is still hopelessly in love with the zombie Scarlet Witch.

-Marvel Mangaverse

-In the Marvel Mangaverse, Vision is a member of the Avengers roster.
-His personality and powers are similar to his 616 persona, while his appearance is shorter and more robotic.
-In the second volume, he and others are killed by the Mangaverse version of Doctor Doom.

-House of M

-In the House of M reality, Vision was a theoretical design for a new model of Sentinel robot from Howard Stark.
-Rushed into mass production, no one noticed an override circuit allowing him to use them as a private army.
-In the end, the Sentinels were all destroyed.

-Age of Ultron

-In this alternative timeline, Ultron has conquered Earth and Vision serves as his emissary.

-Marvel 2099

-During the "Secret Wars" storyline, a woman in the Battleworld domain of 2099 with precognitive abilities calls herself Vision.
-She secretly uses her powers to find threats for Iron Man 2099, a member of Alchemax's Avengers.